-The equipment is being used to identify genetic variants, epigenetic factors, and inflammatory biomarkers associated with metabolic and inflammatory diseases such as cancer, chronic mental disorders, type 2 diabetes, obesity, and cardiovascular diseases.
+The equipment is being used to identify genetic variants, epigenetic factors, and protein biomarkers associated with metabolic and inflammatory diseases such as cancer, chronic mental disorders, type 2 diabetes, obesity, and cardiovascular diseases.

 ctDNA harbors somatic tumor mutations, is continuously shed by the tumor cells into the circulation and can provide similar molecular information as that derived from invasive tumor biopsies.
-Thus it has the potential to enable non-invasive diagnosis and prediction of cancer at an earlier stage.
+Thus, it has the potential to enable non-invasive diagnosis and prediction of cancer at an earlier stage.

 Our major aim in this project is to identify cancer specific mutation in the blood and their potential as early diagnostic markers of cancer.
 We use next-generation sequencing (NGS) and droplet digital PCR, which enables us to identify rare mutations found in the blood of cancer patients.